BirjuVachhani/target_mate/README.md

 ## Installation Guide

 ### MacOS
-In order to install Toggl Target on MacOS, download the file named `TogglTarget-macos-x.x.x.dmg`.
+In order to install Target Mate on MacOS, download the file named `TargetMate-macos-x.x.x.dmg`.

 #### Installing with DMG (Recommended)
-To install Toggl Target in your Mac simply open `TogglTarget.dmg` and drag the Toogl Target app to the `Applications` folder next to it.
+To install Target Mate in your Mac simply open `TargetMate.dmg` and drag the Toogl Target app to the `Applications` folder next to it.
 If you are updating the app you'll need to click `Replace`.

-1. Open `TogglTarget-macos-x.x.x.dmg` and drag the Toogl Target app to the `Applications` folder next to it.
+1. Open `TargetMate-macos-x.x.x.dmg` and drag the Target Mate app to the `Applications` folder next to it.
 If you are updating the app you'll need to click `Replace`.
-2. Toggl Target should now appear in your Laucnhpad.
-However, if you try to open it you might get a message saying that `"Toggl Target" can't be opened because Apple cannot check it for malicious software.`
+2. Target Mate should now appear in your Laucnhpad.
+However, if you try to open it you might get a message saying that `"Target Mate" can't be opened because Apple cannot check it for malicious software.`
 3. To fix this, open `System Preferences` and click on `Security and Privacy`.
-4. you'll see a message saying `"Toggl Target" was blocked from use because it is not from an identified developer`.
+4. you'll see a message saying `"Target Mate" was blocked from use because it is not from an identified developer`.
 5. Click on `Open Anyway` and then `Open` in the popup.
 6. Done!
-You should now be able to use Toggl Target normally!
+You should now be able to use Target Mate normally!

 ### Windows

 #### Installing with MSIX (Recommended)

-Download the `TogglTarget-windows-x.x.x.msix`.
+Download the `TargetMate-windows-x.x.x.msix`.

 Unfortunately, it isn't as easy as opening the file and installing it as I do not have a signed certificate.

-To install Toggl Target,
+To install Target Mate,

 1. Make sure the installer is not running.
 2. Right-click on the `msix` file and click on Properties.